filipre/signalbot/Readme.md

 ### Example Bot

-See `src/example` for a complete example on how to use the library.
+See `example` folder for a complete example on how to use the library.
 To run it, you need to define following env variables:
 - `SIGNAL_SERVICE`: Address of the signal service without protocol, e.g. `127.0.0.1:8080`
 - `PHONE_NUMBER`: Phone number of the bot, e.g. `+49123456789`
 - `GROUP_ID`: Group that the bot should listen to.
 Currently, only groups are supported.